 Description

-DESCRIPTION: Hindolveston War Memorial is located on the Street, Hindolveston.
-It comprises a small Celtic cross sat on a tapering square shaft.
-The shaft is chamfered from the top with runout and bar stops, and rises from a square plinth on a two stepped base.
-The top corners of the plinth are decorated with flattened ram’s horn spirals.
+Hindolveston War Memorial is a First World War memorial erected in 1921, designed by Messrs’ T H Blythe from Foulsham, Norfolk.
+It is carved from limestone and is located on the Street in Hindolveston.
+The memorial features a small Celtic cross on a tapering square shaft.
+The shaft is chamfered at the top with run-out and bar stops and rises from a square plinth on a two-stepped base.
+The top corners of the plinth are adorned with flattened ram’s horn spirals.

-The memorial is sat on a raised corner site and is enclosed by a post and chain fence, with a hedge to the rear.
-The memorial and gravel surround is supported by a flint retaining wall.
+The memorial stands on a raised corner site and is enclosed by a post and chain fence, with a hedge at the rear.
+The memorial and its gravel surround are supported by a flint retaining wall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.